awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 For AWS Elastic Beanstalk, see the [Elastic Beanstalk Sample](sample-elastic-beanstalk.md) in this guide and see [Create an Application Source Bundle](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.deployment.source.html) in the *AWS Elastic Beanstalk Developer Guide*\.
 For AWS OpsWorks, see [Application Source](https://docs.aws.amazon.com/opsworks/latest/userguide/workingapps-creating.html#workingapps-creating-source) and [Using CodePipeline with AWS OpsWorks](https://docs.aws.amazon.com/opsworks/latest/userguide/other-services-cp.html) in the *AWS OpsWorks User Guide*\.

-## Create a Pipeline That Uses AWS CodeBuild \(CodePipeline Console\)<a name="how-to-create-pipeline-console"></a>
+## Create a Pipeline That Uses CodeBuild \(CodePipeline Console\)<a name="how-to-create-pipeline-console"></a>

 Use the following procedure to create a pipeline that uses CodeBuild to build and deploy your source code\.

 To create a pipeline that only tests your source code:
 + Use the following procedure to create the pipeline, and then delete the Build and Beta stages from the pipeline\.
-Then use the [Add an AWS CodeBuild Test Action to a Pipeline \(CodePipeline Console\)](#how-to-create-pipeline-add-test) procedure in this topic to add to the pipeline a test action that uses CodeBuild\.
+Then use the [Add an CodeBuild Test Action to a Pipeline \(CodePipeline Console\)](#how-to-create-pipeline-add-test) procedure in this topic to add to the pipeline a test action that uses CodeBuild\.
-+ Use one of the other procedures in this topic to create the pipeline, and then use the [Add an AWS CodeBuild Test Action to a Pipeline \(CodePipeline Console\)](#how-to-create-pipeline-add-test) procedure in this topic to add to the pipeline a test action that uses CodeBuild\.
++ Use one of the other procedures in this topic to create the pipeline, and then use the [Add an CodeBuild Test Action to a Pipeline \(CodePipeline Console\)](#how-to-create-pipeline-add-test) procedure in this topic to add to the pipeline a test action that uses CodeBuild\.

 **To use the Create Pipeline wizard in CodePipeline to create a pipeline that uses CodeBuild**